 Yamaha are renowned for a range of instruments and amongst them are their high-quality clarinets which offer precise intonation.
 They’re also adaptable across various musical styles and skill levels.

-Their clarinets are crafted from selected woods and ABS resin and all feature advanced design elements to enhance playability and sound projection.
+Plus, Yamaha use environmentally friendly materials and manufacturing processes.
+Their clarinets are crafted from selected woods and ABS resin, as mentioned above, and all feature advanced design elements to enhance playability and sound projection.

 Our recommendation: Yamaha YCL255S Student Bb Clarinet